itzgoldenleonard/Craftbot-Plus-essentials/README.md

 `prints` has the stl mesh files that you can slice and print.
 It also has pre sliced versions ready to print on a Craftbot Plus.
 If you contribute a component you also have to make these files for it.

+## Contributions

+Thanks to [Yves Kreis](https://www.thingiverse.com/yveskreis) for improving the design of the rails, making them no longer protrude from the base of the printer when mounted.
+The changes from [their remix](https://www.thingiverse.com/thing:6556234) were merged with this repo the 21st May 2024.